LEVS Binck Blocks ai1 extended min

 New city entrance

-Anyone entering the Hague via the A12 motorway will see the raw industrial business park De Binckhorst on their left.
-The site is strategically located in relation to the surrounding region and the city centre.
-Excellent conditions for a commuting area.
-The Hague municipality decided to transform the monotonous area into a city entrance for living and working.
+Those entering The Hague via the highway A12 will see the raw industrial area De Binckhorst on their left.
+The area is strategically located in relation to the surrounding region and the city center.
+Excellent conditions for a mixed-use area.
+The municipality of The Hague decided to transform the monotonous area into an urban entrance for living and working.
 A testing ground for sustainability and greening.
-The assignment for a sustainable green residential tower is one of the new construction plans for the future characteristic Binckhorst residential area.
+The task for a sustainable green residential tower is one of the new construction plans for the future characteristic residential neighborhood Binckhorst.

 The inclusive city

-Residents identify with the neighbourhood and their neighbourhood.
-The neighbourhood traditionally represents a safe living environment where people know each other, play together, eat together and live together.
-The street, the square, the corner pub are places where people can meet.
-These places give the neighbourhood a unique character that residents identify with.
-The Blox is a tower of vertical neighbourhoods.
+Residents identify with the neighborhood and their area.
+The neighborhood has traditionally represented a safe living environment where people know each other, play together, eat together, and live together.
+The street, the square, the pub on the corner are places where people can meet.
+These places give the neighborhood a unique character that residents identify with.
+The Blox is a tower of vertical neighborhoods.

-The wide variety of housing typologies in The Blox attracts a mix of target groups.
-Combined with collective spaces and a unique character, this results in a piece of an inclusive city.
-This inclusive city requires a new type of building, one that connects residents, a vertical city that accommodates the entire spectrum of city residents.
+A variety of housing typologies in The Blox attracts a mix of target groups.
+In combination with collective spaces and a unique character, this results in a piece of an inclusive city.
+For this inclusive city, a new type of building is needed, a building that connects residents, a vertical city where the entire spectrum of urban residents has a place.

-In The Blox's concept, the neighbourhoods are stacked, creating the vertical city.
-This makes The Blox also there for 21st-century families and, with the vertical neighbourhoods, provides an answer to the typical use problems of the building typology ‘high-rise’.
+In the concept of The Blox, the neighborhoods are stacked, creating the vertical city.
+This makes The Blox suitable for 21st-century families and provides a response to the typical usage problems of the building typology 'high-rise'.

-Often, a tower is an anonymous volume, unsuitable for families, with social monotony and lack of typological variety.
-By dividing the volume into recognisable spatial units and assigning specific collective spaces, neighbourhoods are created with their own recognisable identity in which people can find themselves, which connects them and makes them proud.
+Often, a tower is an anonymous volume, unsuitable for families, with social monotony and a lack of typological variation.
+By dividing the volume into recognizable spatial units and assigning specific collective spaces, neighborhoods with their own recognizable identity emerge, where people can relate to each other, connecting and instilling pride.

-The urban Binckbuurt connects with the avenue, the Park neighbourhood connects greenery with urban farming and outdoor play on the roof of the car park.
-The Werkbuurt has a wide view of the city centre.
-The tranquillity and history of the Trekvliet define the view of the Duinbuurt which is prominently visible before entering the Victory Boogie Woogie Tunnel.
-The Speelbuurt has a meeting place at 80m high.
-The Crown neighbourhood contains larger flats with lots of glass, metropolitan living pure and simple.
-The Crown itself is a place where everyone meets in a collective rooftop park overlooking the city and the sea.
+The urban Binck neighborhood connects with the avenue, the Park neighborhood links greenery with urban farming and outdoor play on the roof of the parking garage.
+The Work neighborhood has a wide view of the city center.
+The tranquility and history of the Trekvliet define the view of the Dune neighborhood, which is prominently visible before you enter the Victory Boogie Woogie Tunnel.
+In the Play neighborhood, there is a meeting place 80 meters high.
+The Crown neighborhood features larger apartments with plenty of glass, truly metropolitan living.
+The Crown itself is a place where everyone meets in a collective rooftop park with views of the city and the sea.

-Architecturally, the tower seeks a connection with the history of the Binckhorst and The Hague's high-rise buildings.
-An industrial grid of metal profiles, glass and the colour mixed red determine the façade image.
-The colour is inspired by the palette of the iconic buildings in the Binckhorst, such as the Fokker Terminal.
+Architecturally, the tower connects with the history of the Binckhorst and The Hague's high-rise buildings.
+An industrial grid of metal profiles, glass, and the color menier red define the façade.
+The color is inspired by the palette of the iconic buildings in the Binckhorst, such as the Fokker Terminal.
 The steel boxes are characteristic of the industrial district.

-Ostensibly, the blocks appear randomly stacked, but aligned with wind and sun, spaces for greenery and collective use emerge.
-Besides the dynamic staggered arrangement, the differentiation of neighbourhoods is subtly accentuated by an alternating grid of glass, bronze panels and aluminium panels.
-Glass down to the floor gives the flats a metropolitan living quality.
-The bottom layer distinguishes itself from the tower blocks in its articulation and transparency.
-The top seeks a connection with the recognisable Hague high-rise buildings with expressive crowns over several floors.
+At first glance, the blocks appear to be stacked randomly, but adjusted to wind and sun, spaces for greenery and collective use emerge.
+The differentiation of neighborhoods is subtly emphasized alongside the dynamic shifting by a varying grid of glass, bronze panels, and aluminum panels.
+Floor-to-ceiling glass gives the apartments a metropolitan living quality.
+The lower layer distinguishes itself from the tower neighborhoods in its articulation and transparency.
+The top connects with the recognizable high-rises of The Hague, featuring expressive crowns over multiple floors.

-By linking up with the façade builder at an early stage, the industrially developed element façade is completely demountable and therefore circular.
+By involving the facade builder at an early stage, the industrially developed element facade is completely dismantlable and therefore circular.

 A landmark in Binckhorst

-At The Blox, a conscious choice was made to create a particularly sustainable living and nature concept that architecturally suits The Hague.
-The sturdy building has become a fluid entity that is visually restrained but substantively profound.
+At The Blox, a particularly sustainable living and nature concept has been consciously chosen that architecturally fits with The Hague.
+The robust building has become a flowing whole that is visually restrained but profound in content.
 A vertical combination of biodiverse and urban communities.
-The human scale, the size of the neighbourhood, but also limitation of wind nuisance, optimal sunlight and good conditions for nature-inclusive building have been leading for the spatial construction of the tower.
+The human scale, the size of the neighborhood, as well as the limitation of wind disturbance, optimal sunlight, and good conditions for nature-inclusive building have been guiding principles for the spatial structure of the tower.
 A tower that forms an icon, a landmark, on the scale of the city.

 Info